wenbomu/ChatGPT-AI-Game-Launcher/README.md

 # ChatGPT-AI-Game-Launcher
+generate_game.py:
-This algorithm utilize chatGPT to generate game for user in python.
+This algorithm utilizes chatGPT to generate games for users in Python.